How To Get Focused When You Are Distracted: Tips You Can Do Today

 For example, when I am editing photos for blog posts.
 I take one session to take photos or search for the photos I am going to use for several blog posts or topics.
 Then I keep them all in a file folder that I’ll go to for the next session of editing photos.

-In PicMonkey, you can make folders for projects you are working on.
+I make folders for projects I am working on.
 I like to name them by the theme I’m batching up.
 For instance, “Fall recipes” are full of fall photos and colors that I want to use for several posts.

 I even have a “Pinterest” folder that has several graphics that are sized and ready for use on Instagram.